sjstretton/screwed/00-TurningTheShip.md

 # Plan of the Book

-Chapter 1B considers the core questions and theses of the book, emphasising when our ideas are new or innovative.

 Chapter 1C defines a new economic model.
 It defines the economic objective as preserving and enhancing genuine wealth rather than activity and defines wealth at four levels.

-Chapter 2A considers economic reform and economic justice in history, starting with Adam Smith.
+Chapter 1 considers economic reform and economic justice in history, starting with Adam Smith.
 It introduces the Adam Smith model of economic growth and distribution.

-Chapter 2B outlines the principles of the Beveridge report.
+It  outlines the principles of the Beveridge report.
 Like Beveridge, we want to produce a *radical and comprehensive* analysis of tax and welfare that provides the basis of a new *social contract* between individuals and the state.

 Chapter 3 builds a conceptual model of the economy.
 To assess any policy proposal, we need a model of the world accurate for the purposes to which we put it.
 No model of the world is completely accurate.
 But we do need a model that deals with the most important economic, social and environmental phenomena in it.
 Without that, our advice will be askew.
 We set out key ideas and how they make our picture of the world richer and more realistic.